-3.2.3 Geospatial analysis of LTFEs in relation to the combined CWBg and MSQR distribution
+3.2.3 Geospatial Analysis of LTFEs in Relation to the combined CWBg and MSOR Distribution

-The share of the arable area in Germany and the share of LTFEs on arable land in every CWBg-MSQR intersection are compared (Fig. 6).
-According to this analysis, in the MSQR class extremely low, the share of LTFEs matches the share of arable land area in each CWBg class.
-In the other MSQR classes, CWBg class 1 is overrepresented by LTFEs compared to the respective land area.
-Thus, regarding climate, the distribution of LTFEs is biased towards dry areas with the very low CWBg class 1.
-The reason for this bias is probably because most of these LTFEs are located in the region surrounding Berlin and the region Bad Lauchstädt-Halle-Seehausen, which are both historical agricultural research areas.
+The share of the arable area in Germany and the share of LTFEs on arable land in every CWBg-MSQR intersection are

-In CWBg class 2, the distribution of LTFEs is biased towards high and very high MSQR classes.
+- 325 compared (Figure 6).
+According to this analysis, in the MSOR class 'extremely low', the share of LTFEs matches the share of arable land area in each CWBg class.
+In the other MSOR classes, CWBg 1 is overrepresented by LTFEs compared to the respective land area.
+Thus, regarding climate, the distribution of LTFEs is biased towards dry areas with very low CWBg class 1.
+The reason for this bias is probably because most of these LTFEs are located in the region surrounding Berlin and the region Bad Lauchstädt/Halle/Seehausen, which are both historical agricultural research areas. - 330 In CWBg class 2, the distribution of LTFEs is biased towards high and very high MSOR classes.
 This result is mainly caused by the sites Bonn, Braunschweig, Gießen and Göttingen.